bwaldon/afs_experiment/README.md

 Upload your experiment folder to the appropriate place provided by your web hosting service.
 For Stanford AFS users, this is the `cgi-bin` directory (PHP won't work elsewhere on AFS).

-## Step 4: Link your experiment URL from MTurk, Prolific, etc.
+## Step 4: Link your experiment URL from Prolific, etc.

-Last I checked, MTurk has an 'external survey' template with a place for workers to enter a participation code.

 # Todo